Embassy of the Philippines, Ottawa: Chancery

-Since July 1, 2016, the Philippine Embassy in Ottawa has been based out of a standalone building at 30 Murray Street, relocating from its previous chancery in the Varette Building at 130 Albert Street in downtown Ottawa, which it had moved into in 2011.
+Since July 1, 2016, the chancery of the Philippine Embassy in Ottawa has been based out of a standalone building at 30 Murray Street, relocating from its previous chancery in the Varette Building at 130 Albert Street in downtown Ottawa, which it had moved into in 2011.
 The property, previously called the Collectiv Building, was acquired by the Philippine government for this purpose on January 15, 2016.

 The current chancery, a three-story structure with some 18000 sqft of floor space, previously housed the studios and offices for radio station CJLL-FM, with the Embassy relocating to the building out of the need for more space to conduct its future activities.
 The consular section is located on the first floor, while the ambassador's office is located on the second floor.
 The third floor houses event space for the mission's activities, as well as the Ottawa center of the Sentro Rizal — the first in Canada — which opened on May 10, 2018.

 Staff and activities

-The Philippine Embassy in Ottawa is provisionally headed by a chargé d'affaires, pending the appointment of a new ambassador by the Philippine government.
-The current chargé d'affaires is Jeffrey P. Salik, while the last resident ambassador was Rodolfo D. Robles, who was appointed to the position by President Rodrigo Duterte on February 24, 2020.
-Prior to becoming Ambassador, Robles, a lawyer, was the Permanent Representative of the Philippines to the United Nations.
-His appointment was confirmed by the Commission on Appointments on March 4, 2020, and he presented her credentials to Governor General Julie Payette on November 30, 2020, in a ceremony that was held virtually due to the COVID-19 pandemic in Canada.
+The Philippine Embassy in Ottawa is provisionally headed by a chargé d'affaires, pending the reception of a new ambassador appointed by the Philippine government.
+The current chargée d'affaires is Rea G. Oreta, while the last resident ambassador was Maria Andrelita S. Austria, who was appointed to the position by President Bongbong Marcos on November 8, 2022.
+Prior to becoming Ambassador, Austria, a career diplomat, served as Consul General at the Philippine Consulate General in Vancouver.
+Her appointment was confirmed by the Commission on Appointments on December 7, 2022, and she presented her credentials to Governor General Mary Simon on March 28, 2023.

 Notable diplomats deployed to the Embassy include Francisco Noel Fernandez, who topped the 1994 Philippine Bar Examination and was appointed as its Deputy Chief of Mission in September 2016, and Buenaflor Cruz, who while serving at the Embassy was charged in 2014 with human trafficking involving the exploitation of a 26-year-old Filipino woman who was hired as a nanny.

-Serving nearly a million Filipino Canadians, many of the Embassy's activities center around fostering continuing relations between Filipinos in Canada and their home country.
+Serving nearly a million Filipino Canadians, many of the Embassy's activities centre around fostering continuing relations between Filipinos in Canada and their home country.
 In 2014, it organized the first annual Winter Escapade, where Filipino Canadians are brought to the Philippines for a week-long tour of the country during the winter months.
 Organized in cooperation with the other Philippine diplomatic missions in Canada, as well as other government agencies, the first tour generated over C$1 million in economic output, with 60-65 percent of participants taking the trip more than once.
 It also organizes events in cooperation with the local Filipino community, such as an annual series of Christmas events and contests, and cultural exhibits at the Sentro Rizal.

 The Embassy exercises consular jurisdiction over eastern Ontario, Quebec and Atlantic Canada, where it services nearly 53,000 Filipinos, more than half of whom are in Quebec.